paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-037-housing-and-small-business-loans.md

 (4) in a manner consistent with the provisions of this chapter and with the Secretary’s functions under this subchapter, employ, utilize, and compensate any persons, organizations, or departments or agencies (including departments and agencies of the United States) designated by the Secretary to carry out such functions.

-**(h)**

-(1) The Secretary may make direct loans to Native American veterans in order to enable such veterans to refinance existing loans made under this section.
+**(h)** The Secretary may make direct loans to Native American veterans in order to enable such veterans to refinance existing mortgage loans for any of the following purposes:

-(2)
+(1) To refinance an existing loan made under this section, if the loan—

-  (A) The Secretary may not make a loan under this subsection unless the loan meets the requirements set forth in subparagraphs (B), (C), and (E) of paragraph (1) of [section 3710(e) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section3710/e&num=0&edition=prelim).
+  (A) meets the requirements set forth in subparagraphs (B), (C), and (E) of paragraph (1) of [section 3710(e) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section3710/e&num=0&edition=prelim);

-  (B) The Secretary may not make a loan under this subsection unless the loan will bear an interest rate at least one percentage point less than the interest rate borne by the loan being refinanced.
+  (B) will bear an interest rate at least one percentage point less than the interest rate borne by the loan being refinanced; and

-  (C) Paragraphs (2) and (3) of such section 3710(e) shall apply to any loan made under this subsection, except that for the purposes of this subsection the reference to subsection (a)(8) of [section 3710 of this title](./chapter-037-housing-and-small-business-loans.md#section-3710) in such paragraphs (2) and (3) shall be deemed to be a reference to this subsection.
+  (C) complies with paragraphs (2) and (3) of [section 3710(e) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section3710/e&num=0&edition=prelim), except that for the purposes of this subsection the reference to subsection (a)(8) of [section 3710 of this title](./chapter-037-housing-and-small-business-loans.md#section-3710) in such paragraphs (2) 11 So in original.
+Reference in [section 3710(e)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section3710/e/2&num=0&edition=prelim) is to “clause (8) of subsection (a)” of section 3710. and (3) shall be deemed to be a reference to this subsection.

+(2) To refinance an existing mortgage loan not made under this section on a dwelling owned and occupied by the veteran as the veteran’s home, if all of the following requirements are met:

+  (A) The loan will be secured by the same dwelling as was the loan being refinanced.

+  (B) The loan will provide the veteran with a net tangible benefit.

+  (C) The nature and condition of the property is such as to be suitable for dwelling purposes.

+  (D) The amount of the loan does not exceed either of the following:

+    (i) 100 percent of the reasonable value of the dwelling, with such reasonable value determined under the procedures established by the Secretary under subsection (d)(2).

+    (ii) An amount equal to the sum of the balance of the loan being refinanced and such closing costs (including any discount points) as may be authorized by the Secretary to be included in the loan.

+  (E) Notwithstanding subparagraph (D), if a loan is made for both the purpose of this paragraph and to make energy efficiency improvements, the loan must not exceed either of the following:

+    (i) 100 percent of the reasonable value of the dwelling as improved for energy efficiency, with such reasonable value determined under the procedures established by the Secretary under subsection (d)(2).

+    (ii) The amount referred to under subparagraph (D)(ii), plus the applicable amount specified under [section 3710(d)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section3710/d/2&num=0&edition=prelim).

+  (F) The loan meets all other requirements the Secretary may establish under this subchapter.

+  (G) The existing mortgage being refinanced is a first lien on the property and secured of record.

+(3) To refinance an existing mortgage loan to repair, alter, or improve a dwelling owned by the veteran and occupied by the veteran as the veteran’s home, if all of the following requirements are met:

+  (A) The loan will be secured by the same dwelling as was the loan being refinanced.

+  (B) The nature and condition of the property is such as to be suitable for dwelling purposes, and the repair, alteration, or improvement substantially protects or improves the basic livability or utility of such property.

+  (C) The amount of the loan, including the costs of repairs, alterations, and improvements, does not exceed either of the following:

+    (i) 100 percent of the reasonable value of the dwelling as repaired, altered, or improved, with such reasonable value determined under the procedures established by the Secretary under subsection (d)(2).

+    (ii) An amount equal to the sum of—

+      (I) the balance of the loan being refinanced;

+      (II) the actual cost of repairs, alterations, or improvements; and

+      (III) such closing costs (including any discount points) as may be authorized by the Secretary to be included in the loan.

+  (D) The loan meets all other requirements the Secretary may establish under this subchapter.

+  (E) The existing mortgage loan being refinanced is a first lien on the property and secured of record.

 **(i)**